The Mary Tyler Moore Show opening sequence: Nicollet Mall

 Many of the outdoor scenes in the opening sequence were filmed along Nicollet Mall in Minneapolis.
 In 2001, The New York Times stated that it is not unusual for people walking along the mall to be so reminded of the show that they toss their hats in the air, as Mary did at the end of the sequence.

 The iconic hat toss was filmed at the intersection with 7th Street.
 On May 8, 2002, cable TV network TV Land dedicated an 8 ft tall bronze statue of Moore tossing her hat near that intersection.
 Many in the press were skeptical of TV Land's motive at first, some claiming it was a marketing strategy, and one Macalester College professor stating that it was "like honoring a unicorn."
 Moore herself unveiled the statue, where 3,000 tams were distributed to the crowd of onlookers so they could participate in a commemorative hat toss.

-The Dayton's department store in the background of some of those scenes (later a Marshall Field's and a now closed Macy's).
-The exact spot where the cap toss occurred has been debated extensively, because the layout along Nicollet has changed substantially since the early 1970s; the actual backdrop of the toss, the Donaldson's department store kittycorner to Dayton's, was destroyed in 1982 by the Minneapolis Thanksgiving Day Fire.
+The Dayton's department store is in the background of some of those downtown scenes (later Marshall Field's and Macy's, now a new development, "The Dayton's Project").
+The exact spot where the cap toss occurred has been debated extensively, because the layout along Nicollet has changed substantially since the early 1970s; the actual backdrop of the toss, the Donaldson's department store diagonally across the street from Dayton's, was destroyed in 1982 by the Minneapolis Thanksgiving Day Fire.

 IDS Center

 The IDS Center was under construction when the original opening sequence was filmed.
-For an updated sequence used during the fourth season, Mary visited the recently completed IDS Center and was seen riding up the escalator in the Crystal Court.

-This exposure on prime-time television pre-dated, by two months, the official presentation by architect Philip Johnson of the completion of the project in Architectural Forum.
-Another scene from the same building showed Mary dining with a man (her husband, Grant Tinker) at what is now the Mary Tyler Moore table at Basil's Restaurant.
-In 2006, the manager of Basil's said that his customers still frequently request the table where Mary sat.
+For an updated sequence used during the fourth season, Mary visited the completed building and was seen riding up the escalator in the Crystal Court.
+This exposure on prime-time television predated, by two months, the official presentation by architect Philip Johnson of the completion of the project in Architectural Forum.
+Another scene from the same building showed Mary dining with a man (her then-husband, Grant Tinker) at what was until 2017 the Mary Tyler Moore Table at Basil's Restaurant.
+The manager of Basil's said in 2006 that his customers still frequently requested the table where Mary sat.
 The IDS Center is located across the street from RSM Plaza, which was used for establishing shots of Mary's workplace.